pinobatch/numism/docs/gb_emu_testing.md

 3. Read back OAM.
 On GBC, fail on difference; otherwise fail on no difference.

-NO$GMB, KiGB, rew., Goomba, VBA, VBA-M, BGB, mGBA, Gambatte, and BizHawk Gambatte all fail in Game Boy mode.
+No$gmb, KiGB, rew., Goomba, VBA, VBA-M, BGB, mGBA, Gambatte, and BizHawk Gambatte all fail in Game Boy mode.
 Among tested emulators, only SameBoy passes.

 Numism original tests
 ---------------------
-After I covered enough of Blargg's test space to thoroughly dunk on NO$GMB, VBA, and rew., I decided to branch out and cover aspects not directly inspired by a Blargg test.
+After I covered enough of Blargg's test space to thoroughly dunk on No$gmb, VBA, and rew., I decided to branch out and cover aspects not directly inspired by a Blargg test.

 ### Palettes